Skip to main contentSkip to navigation

 My drive is under warranty.
 Will the manufacturer know I sent it to a third-party lab?

 Possibly, if the drive shows evidence of physical handling (opened enclosure, removed PCB).
 A lab performing non-invasive logical recovery leaves no physical trace.
 For any recovery that requires opening the drive, the manufacturer could observe this during a warranty inspection.
-Under Magnuson-Moss, observation alone is not grounds for denial; they must prove causation.
+FTC guidance indicates that observation alone is generally not sufficient to deny a claim without evidence that the service caused the damage.

 Does Seagate or Western Digital offer their own data recovery service?

 Yes, both manufacturers offer recovery services through their own programs and authorized partners.
 These services are priced comparably to or above independent labs.
-Authorization status is not a factor in the Magnuson-Moss analysis; the law applies regardless of which lab you use, provided you follow procedural requirements like Western Digital's rule requiring written verification on the lab's company letterhead.
+FTC guidance on independent service generally applies regardless of which lab you use, provided you follow procedural requirements like Western Digital's rule requiring written verification on the lab's company letterhead.

 What if the manufacturer's warranty terms say third-party service voids the warranty?

-A warranty term that attempts to void coverage for using independent service is unenforceable under Magnuson-Moss to the extent it requires you to use only manufacturer-affiliated service for unrelated repairs.
-Manufacturers cannot write around federal consumer protection law in their warranty documents.
+The FTC has stated that warranty terms attempting to void coverage simply for using independent service are generally prohibited where they would require you to use only manufacturer-affiliated service for unrelated repairs.
+Manufacturers are expected to adhere to these federal guidelines in their warranty policies.

 Your Files Are Worth More Than a Blank Replacement